nikitavoloboev/data/focusing/focusing.md

 Focusing on the things I need to be doing is often hard and I am always trying to lure [my monkey brain](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) to actually listen to me and not live a life of its own.

 ## Flow
 Getting in the _flow_ state is one of the most important things I try to focus on throughout the day.
-The _flow_ state is different for all people.

 I try to define a certain set of [rules](rules.md) and [processes](processes.md) that I like myself to follow for doing certain things.